mebeauchamp/CoxFlex/README.md

 ## Content
 #### `CoxFlex - 20220330 - to share.R`
-R script including CoxFlex and related functions.
+R script of the CoxFlex function and related functions.

 #### `Tutorial - How to fit a flexible model in R with CoxFlex.pdf`
-Tutorial on how to use the R functions, with a detailed example.
+Tutorial on how to use the CoxFlex and related functions, with a detailed example.

 #### `dat.RData`
 Dataset used for the example in the tutorial.